$E$-theory is compactly assembled: -algebras

 \setlist[enumerate]{itemsep=-0cm} \begin{enumerate} \item The functor $L_{h}$ is the symmetric monoidal Dwyer-Kan localization at the homotopy equivalences, see \cref{okprthrtertegtrgrg}.
 The resulting $\infty$-category $G\nCalg_{\sepa,h}$ is left-exact, pointed and has countable coproducts which are represented by countable free products of separable $G$-$C^{*}$-algebras.
-The functor $L_{h}$ sends Schochet fibrant squares to cartesian squares.
-The arguments are the same as in the non-equivariant case discussed in \cite[Sec.
+The functor $L_{h}$ sends Schochet fibrant squares to cartesian squares {and preserves countable coproducts.} The arguments are the same as in the non-equivariant case discussed in \cite[Sec.
 3]{keb}. \item The functor $R_{K_{G}}L_{\hat K_{G}}$ is the symmetric monoidal Dwyer-Kan localization at the $K_{G}$-equivalences, see \cref{fjioqwefdqwedewdqwed}.\ref{fiqewpoqdqded1}.
 It is the composition of a left and a right Bousfield localization which we will discuss in detail in \cref{tgokptegerferfwefwf}.
-The resulting $\infty$-category $ S_{K_{G}}G\nCalg_{\sepa,h} $ is left-exact, semi-additive, and admits countable coproducts which are represented by countable free products of algebras, but also by countable sums. \item The functor $L_{\exa}$ is the symmetric monoidal left exact Dwyer-Kan localization (see \cref{gferopfwerfwerfsdf}) at the collection of morphisms $R_{K_{G}}L_{\hat K_{G}}(L_{h}(\iota_{f}))$ (see \eqref{fqwehwiedqwedwoediwqodi} for $\iota_{f}$) for all exact sequences \eqref{cjdsiocjoiejfoidsaj}.
-The resulting $\infty$-category $ S_{K_{G}}G\nCalg_{\sepa,h,\exa}$ is left-exact and semi-additive.
+The resulting $\infty$-category $ S_{K_{G}}G\nCalg_{\sepa,h} $ is left-exact and semi-additive. {It furthermore admits countable coproducts which are represented by countable free products of algebras, but also by countable sums.
+Since the tensor product with a separable algebra preserves countable sums, $R_{K_{G}}L_{\hat K_{G}}$ preserves countable coproducts.} \item The functor $L_{\exa{, \oplus}}$ is the symmetric monoidal left exact {and countable sum-preserving} Dwyer-Kan localization (see \cref{gferopfwerfwerfsdf}) {generated by} the collection of morphisms the functor $R_{K_{G}}L_{\hat K_{G}}(L_{h}(\iota_{f}))$ (see \eqref{fqwehwiedqwedwoediwqodi} for $\iota_{f}$) for all exact sequences \eqref{cjdsiocjoiejfoidsaj}.
+The resulting $\infty$-category $ S_{K_{G}}G\nCalg_{\sepa,h,\exa}$ is left-exact, semi-additive {and admits countable coproducts, and the functor $L_{\exa,\oplus}$ preserves countable coproducts}.
 The composition

-is homotopy invariant, $K_{G}$-stable and exact, see \cref{fjioqwefdqwedewdqwed}.\ref{fiqewpoqdqded2}.
-The arguments are the same as in the non-equivariant case disussed in \cite[Sec.
+is homotopy invariant, $K_{G}$-stable, exact and {sends countable sums to countable coproducts}, see \cref{fjioqwefdqwedewdqwed}.\ref{fiqewpoqdqded2}.
+The arguments are {similar} as in the non-equivariant case disussed in \cite[Sec.
 5]{keb}. \item The left exact functor $\Omega^{2}$ is the right-adjoint of a symmetric monoidal right Bousfield localization

-where $ \hEsG$ is the full subcategory of $S_{K_{G}} G\nCalg_{\sepa,h,\exa}$ of group objects (see \cref{hfifsfgsdfg}).
-The $\infty$-category $ \hEsG$ is stable and the composition
+where ${ \EsGs}$ is the full subcategory of $S_{K_{G}} G\nCalg_{\sepa,h,\exa{,\oplus}}$ of group objects (see \cref{hfifsfgsdfg}).
+The $\infty$-category {$ \EsGs$} is stable and the composition